embedz/embedz/README.md

 # embedz
-Easy embeds for Svelte and Vue.
+easy embeds for Svelte and Vue.